Goldman Sachs CEO gets $16.2 million pay package

 The $16.2 million figure comes from a formula the U.S. Securities and Exchange Commission requires companies to use when reporting pay packages in proxy filings, where Goldman detailed Blankfein's compensation on Friday.

-"Whether it's $12 million or $16 million, it's excessive," said Jack Ucciferri, research and advocacy director at Harrington Investments Inc, a Goldman shareholder that has a proposal in Goldman's proxy that, if passed, would require top executives to retain 75 percent of their stock holdings for at least three years after leaving the bank.

-Goldman earned a $2.5 billion profit during 2011, down from $3.6 billion in 2010, and its share price fell 46 percent last year, amid a slowdown in investment banking deals and volatile trading conditions.
+Goldman earned a $2.5 billion profit last year, down from $3.6 billion in 2010, and its share price fell 46 percent over 2011, amid a slowdown in investment banking deals and volatile trading conditions.

-Using the bank's performance-based pay calculation, Morgan Stanley's board awarded Gorman $10.5 million for his work last year; the only cash component was a salary of $800,000.
+James Gorman, the CEO of Goldman's main rival Morgan Stanley (MS.N), received total compensation of $13 million in 2011, down 14.5 percent from the previous year.
+Using the bank's performance-based pay calculation, Morgan Stanley's board awarded Gorman $10.5 million for his work last year, whose only cash component was a $800,000 salary.
 That was down 31 percent from $15.2 million the previous year.

-Shareholder groups have been urging Wall Street banks to reform pay policies to align compensation more closely with shareholder interests.
+Shareholder groups have been urging banks across Wall Street to reform pay policies to align compensation more closely with shareholder interests.

-"Given their stock's lackluster performance and the ongoing focus on these issues by groups like Occupy Wall Street, this certainly gives us additional fuel for next year," Campos said in an interview.

-In a letter to shareholders, Blankfein said Goldman has been engaged in talks with large stakeholders to resolve their concerns about compensation.
-Harrington and Nathan Cummings own relatively small amounts of Goldman stock but have been influential through their proposals.
+In its proxy filing on Friday, Goldman detailed a executive compensation proposal by a shareholder named John Harrington, who wants Goldman to require top executives to hold 75 percent of their company stock for at least three years following their departure from the bank.
+Goldman recommends shareholders vote against the proposal.

+The SEC rejected a proposal by another group of religiously affiliated Goldman investors who wanted the company to implement a review of executive pay packages.

-"Our engagement with shareholders, in particular, has provided a productive opportunity to garner feedback on what we can do better and for our shareholders to learn more about the Board's priorities," Blankfein wrote.
+"Our engagement with shareholders, in particular, has provided a productive opportunity to garner feedback on what we can do better and for our shareholders to learn more about the Board's priorities," Blankfein said in a letter to shareholders on Friday.
 "We received valuable input from shareholders following our say on pay vote last year, which reaffirmed our long-held view that pay-for-performance is the most critical aspect of compensation."

 Goldman also reported compensation for its four other named executive officers: Gary Cohn, president and chief operating officer; David Viniar, chief financial officer; J. Michael Evans, vice chairman and head of emerging markets; and John Weinberg, vice chairman and co-head of investment banking.